 Yes, senior citizens benefit from higher interest rates on their fixed deposits.

-The minimum period to invest in a fixed deposit is 7 days and maximum is 10 years.
+The minimum period to invest in a fixed deposit is 7 days and the maximum is 10 years.